geoserver/geoserver/doc/en/user/source/extensions/status-monitoring/index.rst

 Installing the extension
 ------------------------

 #.
-Download the Status Monitoring extension from the nightly GeoServer community module builds.
+Download the Status Monitoring extension from GeoServer download page.

 #.
 Place the JARs into the ``WEB-INF/lib`` directory of the GeoServer installation.